routefire/js-routefire/README.md

 #### Important constants

 String identifiers are used to specify assets, trading venues, and side.
-These constants are provided in `costants.go`.
+These constants are provided in `costants.js`.
 Most importantly, there are:

 - *Assets*: e.g. `Usd`, `Btc`
 - *Trading venues*: e.g. `CoinbasePro`, `Binance`
 - *Side*: `SideBuy`, `SideSell`, `SideShort`, `SideCover`

-## Examples

-Examples are provided in the `examples` directory of this repository:

-- `data`: demonstrates how to fetch order book data and account balances using both the Core and DMA APIs.
-- `dma`: demonstrates how to use the DMA API to submit an order, watch it fill, and expire it if it doesn't fill within five minutes.